VishalThilak/SimonSaysGame/README.md

 ### Installing

-* To use the program just click on the tikercad link at the top
+* To use the program just click on the Tikercad link at the top

 ### Executing program